paasovaara/serverless-img-labeling/cdk/README.md

-# Welcome to your CDK TypeScript project
+# CDK Stack

-This is a blank project for CDK development with TypeScript.
+This is the CDK stack for infrastructure, based on the the generated CDK template.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.